 - FINE ARTS ART: One course.
 One course from music, theatre, or visual arts (nonperformance).

 - NATURAL SCIENCES: Three courses.
 One course each in biology, chemistry, and physics.
 Courses are available for science and nonscience students.

-- QUANTITATIVE/FORMAL SKILLS: Two courses.
+- MATHEMATICS, STATISTICS, AND LOGIC: Two courses.
 Two courses in mathematics or one course in mathematics or statistics and one in computing or logic.
 Courses are available for science and nonscience students.

 - HUMANITIES AND CULTURE: Two courses.
-Choose one course classes from each from ethnic studies and Third World studies. specified domestic and selective global cultures.
+Choose one course each from ethnic studies and Third World studies.

 - DISCIPLINARY BREADTH: Four courses.
 Students choose four courses from a variety of disciplinary breadth areas: humanities/foreign language; social science; natural science; math/engineering.
 Courses used to satisfy the disciplinary breadth requirement come from fields outside the major field of study.
 Two of these courses must be upper division.
 At least one upper-division course must include significant writing.

 - PUBLIC SERVICE (optional): This four-unit public service option may be used to fulfill one four-unit course in disciplinary breadth for any major and fulfills the upper-division writing requirement.
 (See “Partners-at-Learning Program” and “Education Studies” and General Education fact sheet listings.)

-The Marshall College executive committee publishes an annual fact sheet with specific course choices which may be used to meet these requirements.
+The Marshall College executive committee publishes an annual fact sheet with specific course choices that may be used to meet these requirements.
 Contact the college academic advising office for additional information or refer to the college website.

 Transfer students have a variety of academic options available to complete lower-division general education prior to transfer.
 Specific details regarding appropriate general-education agreement are in the section on “Undergraduate Admissions” and through the community college.
 Students may also contact UC San Diego Transfer Student Services prior to transfer.
 Also, the college website contains pertinent information at http://marshall.ucsd.edu.